 Weigh the Pros and Cons

-We understand the decision to stay in your private home or move to a senior living community is a big one to make.
+Even if senior health generally increases in a community, we understand the decision to stay in your private home or move to a senior living community is a big one to make.
 We created a guide to help you weigh the pros and cons of this choice.
 Download our complementary version of Should You Stay or Should You Go?
 It’s a free guide to help you decide whether you should stay in your current home or make a move to a senior living community.

 We also invite you to learn more by calling the nearest Heritage Communities location to schedule a virtual or in-person tour!